hblaschka/home-assistant.github.io/source/_integrations/homee.markdown

 ---
-title: Homee
+title: homee
-description: Instructions on how to setup Homee devices in Home Assistant.
+description: Instructions on how to setup homee devices in Home Assistant.
 ha_category:
   - Cover
 ha_config_flow: true